 On-Campus Recruiting & Job Posting Guidelines

 - All bona fide full-time, part-time, seasonal, and short-term positions and other types of recruiting opportunities for small and large businesses, government agencies, nonprofit organizations, on-campus employers, households, and individuals that conform with the Employer Policies noted above may be posted via CATLink.
-However, On Campus Recruiting is intended for use by organizations recruiting for paid full-time and internship positions, not for part-time or volunteer positions.
+However, On-Campus Recruiting is intended for use by organizations recruiting for paid full-time and internship positions, not for part-time or volunteer positions.

 - Preselection Screening Criteria: Major, school year, GPA and work authorization are the screening criteria used for positions in CATLink.
 Any student who meets these job requirements (as determined by the employer) and submits a resume will be deemed a "fully qualified" applicant.
 Other interested students who do not match the screening criteria will still be able to submit resumes.
-They will be appear as "not fully qualified" and are available as alternate candidates for your consideration.
+They will appear as "not fully qualified" and are available as alternate candidates for your consideration.
 Therefore, enter your screening specifications carefully, but without being too restrictive, to ensure the best possible "fully qualified" applicant pool.
-Please note that students are unable to indicate their work authorization status in CATLink so do not rely on that qualification when screening students who are fully qualified or not full qualified.
+Please note that students are unable to indicate their work authorization status in CATLink so do not rely on that qualification when screening students who are fully qualified or not fully qualified.

 - OCR Reception Area as Neutral Territory: Employers are asked to respect the neutrality of the On-Campus Recruiting reception area.
 Students may feel uncomfortable talking to other employers while waiting to be called by their scheduled interviewers.
 Greeters are permitted as long as their presence does not create an unpleasant environment for students and other recruiters and does not interfere with other CCPA business.

-- Testing: Employers must proctor/monitor any testing conducted in the CCPA within the space and time parameters arranged in advance with the Corporate Relations Office.
+- Testing: Employers must proctor/monitor any testing conducted in the CCPA within space and time parameters arranged in advance with the Corporate Relations Office.